Integration Courses

 • Persons who are doing vocational training ("Ausbildung ")

-• Persons who, for a valid reason, cannot participate in an integration course, for instance, because they have to take care of a sick family member.
+• Persons who, for a valid reason, cannot participate in an integration course, for instance, because they have to take care of a family member.

 When the Immigration Office ("Ausländerbehörde") hands you your residence permit, they will also let you know whether you are obliged to attend an integration course or not.

-If you can (and must) take part in an integration course, the Immigration Office (or the Jobcentre or the Employment Agency) will issue you a certificate of eligibility ("Berechtigungsschein").
 With this document, you can register at the school of your choice directly.
 Your local Immigration Office and the Jobcentre responsible for you can provide you with a list of schools offering integration courses in your area.
-Alternatively, you can use the search engine on the BAMF or the KURSNET platform for finding a class nearby.
+Alternatively, you can use the search engine on the BAMF or the KURSNET platform to find a class nearby.
 If you need help with the search, you can contact the youth migration service or migration counselling centre in your area.

 Please note: You must start your integration course as soon as possible after registration.
 You have one year to do so –after that, your eligibility certificate will expire.
 This also applies if you interrupt the course for more than a year.

-The BAMF bears most of the costs of integration courses.
-The participants only have to pay 2.29 per session (As of September 2022).
-If you receive benefits from the Jobcentre or Social Welfare Office, you can apply for a cost exemption, so that the BAMF takes over the entire cost of the course -and you do not have to pay anything.
-You can download the designated application form from BAMF.de - fill out the form and send it to the BAMF branch office responsible for you.
+Then, the BAMF takes over the entire cost of the course -and you do not have to pay anything.
+You can download the designated application form from bamf.de- fill out the form, and send it to the BAMF branch office responsible for you.
 You can find the responsible BAMF office at bamf.de.
 Furthermore, you can also ask your school staff for help; they can complete and submit the application on your behalf.

 The integration course usually starts at the A1 level, so you do not need to have any prior German knowledge to participate.
-Before the classes begin, there is a small test which enables the school to know if someone already knows some German.
+Before the classes begin, there is a placement test which enables the school to know if someone already knows some German.
 This person may be able to skip one or more courses because of their prior knowledge.

 There are full-time and part-time language courses, but the integration courses are mostly full-time.
 That means you should attend classes for several hours, every day, from Monday to Friday.
 Some courses take place in the morning, others in the afternoon or early evening.